 Outpatient Program: The outpatient program at Impact Outpatient Program is a step-down level of care program that incorporates the foundations of our core program on a less intense basis.

-You may be wondering the difference between IOP and Intensive Outpatient Program.
+You may be wondering about the difference between IOP and Intensive Outpatient Program.
 At an inpatient residential program, you will live “on-site” at the treatment center throughout the duration of your treatment program.
 The length of your treatment program is typically determined based on the nature and severity of your addiction, so it will vary from person to person.
 One of the most significant differences (and benefit) between these two programs is that outpatient programs allow you to seek addiction treatment while remaining at home with your family and loved ones.

 Multiple Pathways: Impact Outpatient Program offers multiple pathways to addiction recovery through traditional and evidence-based programming at our Louisville area treatment center.